pratiktri/server_init_harden/README.md

 Also most VPS providers these days allow you to provide SSH Public Key in their website.
 If you have done that you can skip this step. **It is disabled by default anyways**.

-To change your *root* password provide option *-r* or *--resetrootpw*. *root* password will be randomly generated.
-Passwords are 15 character long and are alphanumeric.
+To change your *root* password provide option *-r* or *--resetrootpw*. *root* password will be auto generated.
+Passwords are 20 character long, containing a mixture of special-symbols, English upper & lower characters and numbers.

 #### Error Handling